Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 Graphic of child in a hospital bed with a nurse next to them holding a medical chart

-of parents or carers felt that they and their child were always treated with respect and dignity.
+of parents or carers felt that they and their child were always treated with respect and dignity by staff.

 of parents or carers felt they always had confidence and trust in staff caring for their child.